larami100/MarkerArrayROSUnity/README.md

 6. With a new terminal window, run ROSBridge server:
    `roslaunch rosbridge_server rosbridge_websocket.launch`

-7. Run `ifconfig` command in Terminal and copy IP address.
+7. With a new terminal window, run `ifconfig` command in Terminal and copy IP address.

 8. Open shapesArrayMarker Unity project.